wp-plugins/website-popups/readme.txt

 A 14-day free trial is available on all annual plans, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

 **Also Includes:**
-Online Forms: A tool that makes it easy to build, publish and a/b test forms on your website, blog or facebook page, using flexible, mobile-responsive templates.
+Website Forms: A tool that makes it easy to build, publish and a/b test forms on your website, blog or facebook page, using flexible, mobile-responsive templates.

 Landing Pages: A tool that makes it easy to build, publish and a/b test landing pages on your website, blog or facebook page, using flexible, mobile-responsive templates.